tuana9a/school-automate-captcha/README.md

-# captcha-service
+# school-automate-captcha

-A Web Service use OCR to figure captcha number from image
+A Web Service use OCR to figure number from HUST's Captcha

 # python version